The page covers:

 (left) A photo taken just before the removal of the fountain (to the right the entrance to S. Francesco ai Mendicanti); this photo and other images of the late XIXth century have been hung on the rear wall of Palazzo Farnese; (right) the reassembled fountain on the other side of the bridge

-In 1613 Pope Paul V built a large fountain designed by Giovanni Vasanzio which brought the water of Acqua Paola to Rione Regola.
-In 1879 the fountain was dismantled and in 1898 it was reassembled on the other side of Ponte Sisto.
+The fountain brought the water of Acqua Paola to Rione Regola.
+In 1879 it was dismantled and in 1898 it was reassembled on the other side of Ponte Sisto.
 The image used as background for this page shows a detail of the fountain (for similar strange faces see a page on the laughing masks of Rome).

 (left) Fašade; (right) relief portraying Aschio and Senio with the she-wolf